 - School – what classes have gone well (or not)?
 What character traits do I need to work on, either for myself or the kids?
 How does our schedule look: do we need to cut out some stuff, or would it be ok to try something new?

 - Self-care – am I spending enough time in prayer and quiet time?
 Eating well?
 Getting enough exercise and sleep?
 Am I dreaming big dreams and following through with them for my sake?
 What am I lacking that cripples me from being the best wife, mother, daughter, sister, friend, neighbor, etc I can be?

 - Future plans – what plans for the coming year do we need to discuss as a family?

 While I still do adhere to having some sort of realistic goals (you know, the SMART kind), I think that having an overarching Word probably appeals to the creative/dramatic side of my personality.

 Sure I want the “how to”, the steps, the practical nature of having goals at hand, and I certainly know the advantages of having them, but having a Word also has its own benefits.

 Perhaps they are best described by the lens analogy above.
-For example, the year I had “Endure”, when something came up at home or related to my business, I would quickly ask myself “Does this lend itself to a legacy?”
+For example, when something came up at home or related to my business during the year I had “Endure”, I would quickly ask myself “Does this lend itself to a legacy?”
 It’s amazing how easily our time can be frittered away by frivolous or unimportant activities and unnecessary demands on our time.
 The year I lived with “Foundations” …well, that one was easy!
 The question that came to mind was usually “Is this foundational: to my family, to my work, to my relationships…”?
 It almost becomes easy-peasy to prioritize when you have a quick question that helps to screen out activities and requests that pop up.

 What about you?